Children become less physically active as they move through school

 Children spend less time doing physical activity as they progress through primary school, research has found.

-A team at the University of Bristol tracked the physical activity levels of 1,300 children in year one (five to six years old), over a week using an accelerometer to measure movement.
+A team at University of Bristol tracked the physical activity levels of 1,300 children in year one, aged five to six, over a week using an accelerometer to measure movement.

-They then repeated this measurement three years later, finding children spend more time sedentary as they progress from year one to year four (eight to nine years old).
+They then repeated this measurement three years later, finding children spend more time sedentary as they progress from year one to year four (aged eight to nine).

-Researchers also found one third of boys and two thirds of girls between eight and nine years old were failing to meet the recommended one hour of daily physical activity.
+Researchers also found a third of boys and two-thirds of girls aged eight to nine were failing to meet the recommended one hour of daily...

 Want to read more?